zthanos/so-assistant-server/docs/api/README.md

 ## Solution Outlines API

-### Create Solution Outline
+### Create or Update Solution Outline (Upsert)
-Create a new solution outline for a project (version 1).
+Create a new solution outline or update an existing one with automatic versioning using upsert logic.

 **Endpoint:** `POST /api/v1/projects/{project_id}/solution-outlines`

+**Behavior:**
+- If no solution outline exists for the project: Creates version 1
+- If solution outline already exists: Creates a new version with incremented version number

 **Query Parameters:**
 - `content` (required) - Solution outline content